Chaco War: Bolivian offensive

 After the ill-fated attack on Nanawa and the failures at Fernández and Toledo, Kundt ordered an assault on Fortín Alihuatá.
-The attack on the fortín overwhelmed its few defenders.
+The attack on the fort overwhelmed its few defenders.
 The capture of Alihuatá allowed the Bolivians to cut the supply route of the Paraguayan First Division.
 When the Bolivians were informed of the isolation of the First Division, they launched an attack on it.
 The attack led to the Battle of Campo Jordán, which concluded in the retreat of the Paraguayan First Division to Gondra.

-In July 1933, Kundt, still focusing on capturing Nanawa, launched a massive frontal attack on the fortín in what came to be known as the Second Battle of Nanawa.
+In July 1933, Kundt, still focusing on capturing Nanawa, launched a massive frontal attack on the fort in what came to be known as the Second Battle of Nanawa.
 Kundt had prepared for the second attack in detail by using artillery, airplanes, tanks, and flamethrowers to overcome Paraguayan fortifications.
 The Paraguayans, however, had improved existing fortifications and built new ones since the First Battle of Nanawa.
 The Bolivian two-pronged attack managed to capture parts of the defensive complex but was soon retaken by Paraguayan counterattacks by reserves.
-The Bolivians lost more than 2,000 men, who were injured or killed in the Second battle of Nanawa, but Paraguay lost only 559, men who were injured or killed.
+The Bolivians lost more than 2,000 men, who were injured or killed in the Second battle of Nanawa, but Paraguay lost only 559 men who were injured or killed.
 The failure to capture Nanawa and the heavy loss of life led Salamanca to criticize the Bolivian high command and to order it to spare more men.
 The defeat seriously damaged Kundt's prestige.
 In September, his resignation of his position as commander-in-chief was not accepted by the president.
 Nanawa was a major turning point in the war since the Paraguayan Army regained the strategic initiative, which had belonged to the Bolivians since early 1933.